 As result the actual cost of rooftop solar installations vary according to requirements, the selected components, your location and the power output you need.

-But as a rule of thumb Northern Territory householders can expect to pay around $1,700 to $2,200 per kilowatt for a quality rooftop solar array using Tier 1 components.
+But as a rule of thumb Northern Territory householders can expect to pay around $1,700 to $2,200 per kilowatt for a quality rooftop solar array using high quality components.

 This estimate INCLUDES connection and metering fees payable to NT Water and Power and fees to local authorities for building approvals and is AFTER the Government sponsored incentives for new installations have been deducted.